Bomber B: The end of the project

-In June 1943, the T-Amt finally gave up; by this point, even if the Jumo 222 started working reliably, as it had begun to do in the summer of 1943, a shortage of the metals needed for the high-temperature alloys it used meant it would not be able to enter production anyway, with just under 300 development powerplants built.
-The three-year development period during the war in Europe, with no combat-ready designs to show for the effort, meant that the Bomber B project was a time-consuming venture that delivered nothing, while also serving to ensure that no other designs were available in late 1943, when their existing twin-engined medium bombers, most developed in the mid–late 30s, started to become hopelessly outdated.
+In June 1943, the T-Amt finally gave up.
+By this point, even if the Jumo 222 began working reliably—as it had started to do in the summer of 1943—a shortage of the metals needed for its high-temperature alloys meant it would not be able to enter production in any case, with just under 300 development powerplants built.
+The three-year development period during the war in Europe, which yielded no combat-ready designs, indicated that the Bomber B project was a time-consuming endeavor that produced nothing.
+This situation also ensured that no alternative designs were available by late 1943, when their existing twin-engine medium bombers, mostly developed in the mid-to-late 1930s, began to become hopelessly outdated.

 With the failure of Bomber B, four engine versions of the He 177, which had first been officially considered as early as October 1941 with the "He 177H" paper-only derivative, the ancestor of the Heinkel He 274 high-altitude design project, were considered as replacements for the mainline variants of the He 177A through most of 1943.
 The trio of completed DB 603-powered He 177B prototypes would start their flight tests by the end of 1943.
 Production of the B-series He 177s by Arado Flugzeugwerke, the prime subcontractor for Heinkel's heavy bombers, was never undertaken as the Arado firm had priority for its jet-powered Arado Ar 234 bomber and by early July 1944, four months before Arado would be able to commence license-built construction of the He 177B-5, the Luftwaffe began the Emergency Fighter Program.